ClosingBracket/osv/README.md

  ZFS is a great read-write file system and may be a perfect fit if you want to run MySQL on OSv.
 However, it may be an overkill if you want to run stateless apps in which case you may consider [Read-Only FS](https://github.com/cloudius-systems/osv/commit/cd449667b7f86721095ddf4f9f3f8b87c1c414c9).
-Finally, you can also have OSv load you application binary from RAM FS.
-You can specify which filesystem to use by setting parameter `fs` to `./scripts/build` which could be equal to `zfs`, `rofs` or `ramfs`.
+Finally, you can also have OSv read the application binary from RAMFS, in which case the filesystem get embedded as part of the kernel ELF.
+You can specify which filesystem to build image disk as by setting parameter `fs` of `./scripts/build` to one of the three values -`zfs`, `rofs` or `ramfs`.

 ## Running OSv